indigo-astronomy/indigo_imager/ain_users_guide/ain_v2_users_guide.md

 In order to remove actions, press the **(x)** button on the right side of the action widget.

-#### Download sequence from the agent, load from file and save to file
+#### Download Sequence from the Agent, Load from File and Save to File
 The already loaded sequence can be downloaded from the selected *Scripting Agent* by clicking the download button (left button):

 ![](images_v2/sequence_download_load_save.png)